-Although Covid restrictions have been lifted across the UK, there are still things you can do to protect yourself and others and help stop the spread of Covid on and around campus.
+Although Covid the majority of Covid restrictions have been lifted across the UK, there are still a few restrictions in place and things you can do to protect yourself and others and help stop the spread of Covid on and around campus.
 Below details the different ways you can ensure you are covid safe.

-- Consider wearing a face covering in busy indoor areas; in areas where face coverings are still required this will be indicated by signage.
+- Wear a face covering in busy indoor areas; in areas where face coverings are still required this will be indicated by signage.

 - Be considerate of others who wish to maintain a distance and reduce close contacts.